What is the NOAA Big Data Program?

 No. The only change this will have on how the public currently receives its environmental data is by providing an additional means of access to the data.
 While data remains accessible through NOAA’s existing data access portals, they will now be co-located with powerful cloud computing platforms to make its analysis more readily available to everyone.
 Based on the initial results, this means that new applications can be developed faster with a potentially greater speed of service while also reducing the load on NOAA’s servers and networks.

-In addition to the project being conducted at no net-cost to the taxpayer, it will not alter the day-to-day operations within NOAA.
-This means that all of NOAA’s offerings, from the National Weather Service 122 weather forecast offices providing daily weather predictions to the National Ocean Services’ work monitoring changes in the coastline, will remain available to the public through the same channels on a day-to-day basis.
+In addition to the program being conducted at no net cost to the taxpayer, it will not alter the day-to-day operations within NOAA.
+This means that all of NOAA’s offerings, from the National Weather Service 122 weather forecast offices providing daily weather predictions to the National Ocean Service’s work monitoring changes in the coastline, will remain available to the public through the same channels on a day-to-day basis.

 Will the public have to pay for data that is currently accessible to them free of charge?